Danzz36/Azure-Create-a-Virtual-Machine-and-Deploy-a-Web-Server-/README.md

-# Azure: Create a Virtual Machine and Deploy a Web-Server
+# Deploying a Web Server on Azure: Virtual Network and Machine Setup, Network Security, and DNS Configuration

 ## Objective